 Special Programs ^

-It is my pleasure to welcome you to the Presidential Cabinet section of Yale Model Congress 2016′s Special Programs.
-My name is Fish Stark and I am the Director of the Presidential Cabinet.
-We at Yale Model Congress are committed to providing a realistic Congressional simulation.
-As a Special Program, the Presidential Cabinet takes this one step further by both considering legislation and leading the country through whatever crises it should face between December 1st and December 4th.
-Building upon its role last year, the Presidential Cabinet will face even more, and more realistic, domestic and foreign policy challenges.
+At Yale Model Congress, we are committed to providing a realistic Congressional simulation.
+As a Special Program, the Presidential Cabinet takes this one step further by both considering legislation and leading the country through whatever crises it might face between November 30 and December 3.
+Building upon its role from the past two years, the Presidential Cabinet will confront even more, and more realistic, domestic and foreign policy challenges.

-The Presidential Cabinet targets experienced Model Congress delegates.
+The Presidential Cabinet generally attracts experienced Model Congress delegates.
 In House and Senate committees, delegates are expected to compose bills, debate and pass them in committee, and go on to do the same in full session.
-The mission of the Presidential Cabinet, on the other hand, is to set an agenda for the Presidency, evaluate the merits of passed bills, and to respond to any crises that arise.
-Cabinet members will need to be familiar with current events and information relevant to the office they hold.
-For example, the Secretary of State should have some familiarity with the political climate as well as fairly strong knowledge of U.S. foreign policy.
-For more information regarding Cabinet positions and how to petition, please refer to the Presidential Cabinet Positions guide.
+The mission of the Presidential Cabinet, on the other hand, is to set an agenda for the Presidency, evaluate the merits of passed bills, and to respond to any crises that may arise.
+Cabinet members should be familiar with current events and information relevant to the office they hold.
+For example, the Secretary of State should have some familiarity with both the current U.S. political climate as well as fairly strong knowledge of U.S. foreign policy.
+For more information regarding Cabinet positions and how to apply, please refer to the Presidential Cabinet Positions guide.

-During committee, members will collaboratively develop an agenda for the administration, sign or veto passed bills, and respond to any national crises that may occur.
+While Committees are in session, Cabinet members will collaboratively develop an agenda for the administration, sign or veto passed bills, and respond to any national crises that may occur.
 Crises, as we know, may occur at any time, even when committees are not in session.
 Should such a situation arise, Cabinet members will need to respond appropriately and decisively.
 The Cabinet will need to take into account the implications of any action while considering the consequences of inaction.
 These situations will require specialized knowledge from individual Cabinet members.
-Cabinet members will be evaluated and awarded based on their interaction with others, depth of preparation, and ability to extemporize and problem solve as events play out.
+Cabinet members will be evaluated and awarded based on their interaction with others, depth of preparation, and ability to think quickly and solve problems as events play out.

-I am excited to be the Presidential Cabinet Director, and I would encourage you to apply to the Presidential Cabinet.
-Should you be admitted to the 2016 Presidential Cabinet, be prepared for a challenging and rewarding conference.
-If you have any questions, please feel free to email me at email@example.com.
-I look forward to seeing you in December.
+I encourage all of you to apply to join the Presidential Cabinet!
+Should you be admitted to the 2017 Presidential Cabinet, be prepared for a challenging and rewarding conference.
+If you have any questions, please do not hesitate to e-mail me at firstname.lastname@example.org.
+I look forward to seeing you in November!

 Presidential Cabinet Director